 The Company received notice from the Yukon Territory on August 5th 2016 "extract summons details" to appear in regard to the rehabilitation work detailed for the Silver Hart camp: work has been delayed owing to the washing out of certain segments of road servicing the camp, and the Company is working with service providers and with other companies requiring access using the shared segments of the road to make repairs so as to be compliant with requirements.
 The Company's legal representation appeared before a Magistrate in Watson Lake on October 5, 2016 to enter a not guilty plea on its behalf.
-This matter was set for trial in Whitehorse for three days commencing August 29, 2017, but has been delayed owing to subsequent agreement with the Yukon Government.
-A pre-trial conference will continue proceedings at end-August 2017, whilst the Company works towards satisfying certain conditions that have been presented that could allow for proceedings to be stayed
+This matter was set for trial in Whitehorse for three days commencing August 29, 2017, but was delayed due to a subsequent agreement with the Yukon Government.
+The Company reached an agreement with the Yukon Territory and the matter did not proceed to trial.
+As a result of the settlement, the Company has increased its restoration and environmental obligations to \$146,000 on the Silver Hart Property.
+The Company will continue to work towards satisfying the requirements of the Yukon Territory